StackVista/stackstate-docs/setup/otel/getting-started/getting-started-k8s.md

 {% endcode %}

 {% hint type="warning" %}
-**Use the same cluster name as used for installing the SUSE Observability agent** if you also use the SUSE Observablity agent with the Kubernetes stackpack.
+**Use the same cluster name as used for installing the SUSE Observability agent** if you also use the SUSE Observability agent with the Kubernetes stackpack.
 Using a different cluster name will result in an empty traces perspective for Kubernetes components and will overall make correlating information much harder for SUSE Observability and your users.
 {% endhint %}

 Now install the collector, using the configuration file: